opensearch-project/documentation-website/README.md

 ## Security

-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security using our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project, we ask that you notify AWS/Amazon Security using our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Do **not** create a public GitHub issue.

 ## License